rafable1212/content-ops-starter/content/pages/index.md

       text: Participate in Directives and encourage political and social change.
       color: text-dark
       type: TitleBlock
+    subtitle: >-
-    subtitle: 'Directives are of two types: Passive and Active.'
+      Directives are of two types: Passive and Active.
+We must all participate in both types to have any actual impact.
     text: >
       A Netlify Create website is a git repo that you own.
 Every code commit is instantly reflected in the visual editor and since every visual edit is a